GaRLILEO: Gravity-aligned Radar-Leg-Inertial Enhanced Odometry: Related works

 \subsection{Local Gravity Estimation}

 Gravity, with its constant magnitude and direction, provides a physically grounded reference for reliable roll and pitch estimation in odometry and \ac{SLAM}.
+Accurate roll and pitch estimation is crucial for mitigating vertical drift, which is stimulated by erroneous leakage of horizontal movement onto the vertical axis.
 Accordingly, accurate local gravity estimation has emerged as a critical constraint for suppressing accumulated vertical drift errors in state estimation frameworks.

 Early gravity estimation in \ac{LiDAR} odometry typically inferred the local gravity vector from \ac{IMU} acceleration or employed probabilistic filtering over time.
 Nebula~\citep{agha2021nebula} introduced a gravity factor based on \ac{IMU} acceleration during stationary intervals, constraining roll and pitch in the state estimation.
 D-LIOM~\citep{D-LIOM} and Wildcat~\citep{wildcat} formulated gravity alignment as an optimization constraint using \ac{IMU} data and exteroceptive-based odometry. \citet{nemiroff2023joint} further extended this by jointly optimizing accelerometer intrinsics and the gravity vector.
 While these velocity-ignorant models presented the potential for local gravity estimation to mitigate odometry vertical drift, they fundamentally relied on correlating pose changes from exteroceptive odometry with IMU acceleration, which amplified errors due to IMU bias and noise through the process of double integration.
 This limitation hinders robustness in dynamic environments or those prone to slippage.
 Furthermore, \citet{burnett2025tro} reports that these methods offer only marginal performance gains; this is likely due to the inherently pose-dependent nature of velocity-ignorant gravity estimation, which limits the benefit of feeding estimation back into the state.